 The MFC offers several grant programs designed to help Mississippi's volunteer fire departments (VFDs) obtain equipment and supplies needed to fight wildland fires.
 The MFC provides assistance to VFDs through the Federal Excess Personal Property Program (FEPP) and the Firefighter Program (FFP).
 The MFC administers these programs through an agreement with the USDA Forest Service.
-In FY20, the MFC's FEPP/FFP programs issued 31 vehicles and 20 other pieces of wildland firefighting equipment with an estimated value (or acquisition cost) of \$3.21million.
+In FY21, the MFC's FEPP/FFP programs issued 80 pieces of wildland firefighting equipment, including vehicles, with an estimated value (or acquisition cost) of \$3.65 million.